-the cause of his alleged absent-mindedness, professionalism should be an Umpire's not and do not make such glaring mistakes - unless they are trying to manipulate their entries into the PDA.
-As the ITIA has stated, the likelihood of all of this being coincidence is improbable.

-- 174. Regrettably for him, the burden of proof the ITIA needs to fulfill is that of a balance of probabilities.
+- that an experienced White Badge Chair Umpire such as Mr. Movsisyan would mistakenly repeatedly enter incorrect scores into the PDA compared to what he verbally called out on court, particularly as an individual who is head of officiating for his national federation.
+That is particularly true in circumstances where Mr. Movsisyan verbally called the game as being won but entered two additional points that never occurred.
+As stated, even when dealing with personal issues which Mr. Movsisyan has submitted were the cause of his alleged absent-mindedness, professionalism should be an Umpire's priority.
+Put plainly, regardless of the circumstances, White Badge Chair Umpires should not and do not make such glaring mistakes unless they are trying to manipulate their entries into the PDA.
+As the ITIA has stated, the likelihood of all of this being coincidence and sheer bad luck for Mr. Movsisyan is improbable. - 173.
+Mr. Movsisyan himself concedes that the bets placed around these matches could raise suspicion of the likelihood of matches having been fixed, yet he argues that the charges against him cannot be said to be 100 % proven and that he holds the right of being innocent until proven guilty. - 174.
+Regrettably for him, the burden of proof the ITIA needs to fulfill is that of a balance of probabilities.
 This means that the ITIA's evidence must simply lead the AHO to find that the ITIA's charges are more likely than not even if only by a small margin.
 On this, the ITIA is successful. - 175.
-Compared to protestations of innocence and seemingly good character, the evidence the ITIA has brought forward is overwhelmingly in its favour.
-It may be that has been extremely unlucky to have all these coincidences occur at the same time, but the AHO finds it more likely, given the forensic evidence, point by point evidence, PDA and audio evidence, the similarities between the methodologies used by his friend and colleague Mr Khudoiani, as well as the compelling expert evidence of all expert has submitted were should witnesses, that the ITIA has established all of the Charges it has brought against to the required legal standard.
+Compared to Mr. Movsisyan's protestations of innocence and seemingly good character, the evidence the ITIA has brought forward is overwhelmingly in its favour.
+It may be that Mr. Movsisyan has been extremely unlucky to have all these coincidences occur at the same time, but the AHO finds it more likely, given the forensic evidence, point by point evidence, PDA and audio evidence, the similarities between the methodologies used by his friend and colleague Mr witnesses, that the ITIA has established all of the Charges it has brought against Mr. Movsisyan to the required legal standard.

-176. The AHO thus considers each of the Charges against to be suspicious and indicative that he more likely than not deliberately input the incorrect scores into his PDA.
+176. The AHO thus considers each of the Charges against Mr. Movsisyan to be suspicious and indicative that he more likely than not deliberately input the incorrect scores into his PDA.